Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 If you’re travelling independently from Marrakech to Fes via the Sahara, you can book online with the desert camp that suits you and your travel style.
 Most rates include accommodation, as well as dinner and breakfast the following morning.

 Once you’ve booked, you can organise directly with the camp any additional activities you want to do in the desert, such as a sunset camel trek or quad biking tour.
-Alternatively, you can opt to stay in one of the hotels in Merzouga, most of which can arrange desert activities for you.
+Alternatively, you can opt to stay in one of the atmospheric kasbah hotels in Merzouga, most of which can arrange desert activities for you.

 Either way, I’d suggest making these reservations in advance, rather than leaving it until you get there.
-Not only will many of the camps and hotels book out but you’ll probably pay more if it’s a last-minute booking.
+Not only will many of the camps and hotels book out, but you’ll probably pay more if it’s a last-minute booking.

 Best places to stay near Merzouga